oist/LabVIEW_Dockerfiles/README.md

 Available tags can be found on the [DockerHub (Windows base OS images)](https://hub.docker.com/_/microsoft-windows-base-os-images) page.

 The rest of this README assumes that you have a functioning Windows Docker engine.
 To test this, you can run commands like those suggested here: [Get started: Run your first Windows container](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container).

+No NI applications or packages are installed onto the host using these images, so installing NIPM or registering feeds in advance is not required.

 ## Serial Numbers and Activation